 10. Are there any special rules for certain categories of individuals?

-For assistance in determining the availability of in-state tuition rates pursuant to this 2015 law, please contact the Office of the Registrar at the institution where you intend to apply for admission.
-For more information, visit: http://www.kansasregents.org/students/military.
+For assistance in determining the availability of in-state tuition rates pursuant to state law, please contact the Office of the Registrar at the institution where you intend to apply for admission.
+For more information on in-state tuition for military servicemembers and veterans, visit: http://www.kansasregents.org/students/military

 If you disagree with the Registrar’s determination, you may appeal the decision to a residency committee at your university.
 The Registrar’s office has forms for you to use to file an appeal.
 The appeal must be filed within 30 days of the date you were notified of the determination.
 The determination of the residency committee is final and subject only to review by a court.